omunroe-com/leinwiki/Faster.md

 In Leiningen 2.1.0 (currently unreleased at the time of this writing), you can add `:eval-in :nrepl` to re-use an existing project JVM over nREPL rather than launching a new one.
-This acts a bit like Cake's "persistent JVMs" feature, but you have to manage the lifecycle of the project JVM yourself.
+This acts a bit like Cake's persistent JVMs feature, but you have to manage the lifecycle of the project JVM yourself.
 This can be done by simply running `lein repl` in a separate terminal.

+This will still incur the penalty for launching Leiningen itself, just not the project JVM.
 If Leiningen determines there's no project nREPL server to connect to it will fall back to launching a subprocess.
+Note that it does not stack with fast trampolines.

 ## Drip